Interstate 190 New York

 Source: 2015 NYSDOT Traffic Data Viewer

-The Niagara Section of the Thruway initially extended northwest from Buffalo to Grand Island and New York 384 (Buffalo Avenue) in Niagara Falls.
+The Niagara Section of the Thruway initially extended northwest from Buffalo to Grand Island and NY 384 (Buffalo Avenue) in Niagara Falls.

 North End – Canadian International Border – Lewiston, New York